bradfrost/atomic-design/outline.md

 - Page considerations: Clients/colleagues can get distracted by representative content ("I don't like how I look in that photo") vs commenting on effectiveness of the design.
 Atomic design summary: recap atoms, molecules, organisms, templates, and pages Discuss the advantages of atomic design, especially the ability to traverse between abstract and concrete

+### Advantages
+- Traverse between abstract and concrete.
+Can simultaneously
+- Built in hierarchy

+### Atomic Design in Practice
+- Not a linear process
+- Not a CSS or JS methodology

 ## 3. Tools of the Trade
 - Pattern Lab, what and how